kiij/static_website_updater/README.md

 Before you start, you'll need Ruby installed.
 You'll also need the `bundler`, `jekyll`, and `jekyll-paginate` Ruby gems installed.

-After that, you can install this tool with the following commands:
+After that, you can install and use this tool with the following commands:

     git checkout https://github.com/kiij/static_website_updater.git
     cd static_website_updater
     sudo python setup.py install
+    static_website_updater my_config.json

 #### Using Vagrant